chung-leong/zigar/README.md

 Consult the [project wiki](https://github.com/chung-leong/zigar/wiki) for installation instructions and tutorials.

+## <span style="color: red">Upcoming Release</span>

+Version 1.4 is not yet available.
+It will be released in the coming days.
+Stay tuned!

 ## Features

 * Access to all Zig data types in JavaScript